Patrick Rothfuss: Writing

+Underthing Press

 In December 2021, Rothfuss partnered with Grim Oak Press to create a new imprint called Underthing Press.
-The new imprint's first project will be a reprint of Ursula Vernon's webcomic Digger, which won the Hugo Award in 2012.
+The new imprint's first project was a reprint of Ursula Vernon's webcomic Digger, which won the Hugo Award in 2012.
 Rothfuss stated that he'd always daydreamed of starting his own imprint and he decided to create Underthing Press when he realized he couldn't buy a new copy of Digger Omnibus after giving his copy to a friend.

-In December 2021, Rothfuss tweeted that he would "[s]hare a full chapter of Doors of Stone" if his charity reached a $333,333 fundraising goal.
-The goal was reached "unbelievably quickly by readers hungry for more Kingkiller content," yet as of March 2023, no chapter has been released.

 Charity

 Rothfuss founded the charity Worldbuilders in 2008.
 Since its inception, the organization has raised over $11.5 million, primarily for Heifer International, a charity that provides livestock, clean water, education, and training for communities in the developing world.
 By 2020, Worldbuilders had raised over $10 million in support of Heifer.

+It received a Charity Navigator score of 67% in 2025.

 Podcasts

-In August 2012, Rothfuss began a monthly podcast, The Story Board, on fantasy, featuring authors such as Terry Brooks and Brandon Sanderson.
-The Story Board ran for eight episodes.

-In June 2015, he and Max Temkin started a podcast, Unattended Consequences, then named Untitled Patrick Rothfuss.
-The podcast concluded in 2018.

-Rothfuss has appeared several times on the podcast Writing Excuses.

-In June 2020, Rothfuss, in partnership with One Shot Podcast, released a mini-series which is set in the same world as his KingKiller Chronicles fantasy series.
+Rothfuss co-hosted a podcast with Max Temkin from 2015 to 2016, with one episode in 2018, called Unattended Consequences.
+In June 2020, Rothfuss, in partnership with One Shot Podcast, released a mini-series which is set in the same world as his Kingkiller Chronicle fantasy series.

 Roleplaying and games

 In 2014, Rothfuss began collaborating with James Ernest to create an abstract strategy game called Tak based on the game featured in his book The Wise Man's Fear.

-Rothfuss has played a character named Viari in the Penny Arcade's live Dungeons & Dragons games known as Acquisitions Inc. from Season 7 onward, as well as a guest role in its spin-off show "The 'C' Team".
-He also role-played as guest character Kerrek in Geek and Sundry's show Critical Role Campaign One Episode 56, "Hope," and again in Episodes 81–84.
-He also recorded a letter his character wrote which was heard in Campaign One Episode 69, "Passed Through Fire".

-Rothfuss was a guest on Wil Wheaton's Tabletop, playing Lords of Waterdeep on Episode 10 of Season 2, which he won.

-He was a member of the Story Design team for inXile's Torment: Tides of Numenera game.
+He was a member of the story design team for inXile's Torment: Tides of Numenera game.
+He also contributed to the backstory of the game Hero's Song, cancelled in 2016.